Euthanasia

 Issues relating to the "authenticity" of the desire for euthanasia and the lack of alternatives to euthanasia

-If a person who wishes to die expresses his desire for euthanasia, it must be considered whether or not his desire is "authentic", i.e. whether he*she genuinely wants to die, and whether this wish could be fulfilled in some other way.
+If a person who wishes to die expresses their desire for euthanasia, it must be considered whether their desire is "authentic", i.e. whether he*she genuinely wants to die, and whether this wish could be fulfilled in some other way.

 Here, too, various points of view have been put forward: